-Development of a Morita Therapy Protocol for Addiction Treatment: A Novel Approach to Substance Abuse Management and Rehabilitation
+Development and Preliminary Evaluation of a Morita Therapy Protocol for Addiction Treatment: A Holistic Approach to Substance Use Rehabilitation

 Authors